alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##Final Reflections##

 Chicago blew away all my expectations.
 It's a race I'll never forget.
-Most experiences come and go, but this one managed to leave its imprint in me.
+Most experiences come and go, but this one managed to leave imprints in me.

 Even though I'm thrilled with my result, I've come to realize that marathons are so much more than that.
 They're about testing your limits and potential.
 About not quitting when you want to the most.
 About finding strength you never knew you had to overcome what you thought was impossible.